GJustin361/BEPs/README.md

 [BNB Chain Upgrades(Testnet): History & Forecast](https://forum.bnbchain.org/t/bnb-chain-upgrades-testnet/934)

-# How To Contribute A BEP
+# How To Contribute A BEPl
 If you have an idea and want to make it a BEP, you may refer [BEP-1](BEP1.md)